dvrzan/dvrzan.github.io/Content/posts/2022/09/publish-get-started-custom-theme.md

 ## Final Thoughts

 This is where things get more complex when using Publish.
 You have to explore on your own.
-You have to read both Publish and Plot API's code to figure out how to create components and how they fit together.
+You have to read both Publish and Plot APIs code to figure out how to create components and how they fit together.

 There will be more posts on this topic and how to work with the CSS file as well.
 This is just to get you started creating your own custom theme.
 I suggest you explore on your own and figure things out as you go along.